sathomas/presentations/PITCHME.md

 #### Discussion

 - Is balance theory valid for polymicrobial networks?
-- Is existing network data for polymicrobial networks valid?
+- Is network inference data for polymicrobial networks valid?